ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 * User administration - Users and user policies that are configured for the {{site.data.keyword.vcf-aas}} instance are shared across all resource pools.
 * Catalogs - Catalog images and policies also apply across all resource pools in the instance.

 You can optionally create a resource pool to stretch the workload cluster across two different data centers within a multizone region.
-A stretched vSAN™ high availability (HA) resource pool helps to protect critical workloads by increasing the availability of the VMware infrastructure.
+A stretched vSAN™ high availability (HA) resource pool helps to protect critical workloads by increasing the availability of the VMware by Broadcom infrastructure.

 Highly available resource pools are supported on a Cloud Director site region only when a Sapphire Rapids server is available.
 HA resource pools require stretched clusters with vSAN storage profiles.
 NFS storage is not supported.
 {: requirement}